 The Maryland Catholic Conference works to support and promote life-affirming policies that expand support for women experiencing unexpected or at-risk pregnancies.

-In conjunction with the Church’s teaching on abortion, the Conference supports policies that promote or enable access to services that allow women to choose life for unplanned pregnancies.
+In conjunction with the Church’s teaching on abortion, the Conference supports policies that assist women throughout their pregnancies and make it easier for women to choose life.

 - STI screening

 The Church also works to provide support to parents facing a difficult prenatal diagnosis, and the Maryland Catholic Conference works to promote policies that advocate for life-affirming care for children with life-limiting diagnoses.

 Among the legislative initiatives on which the Conference has successfully engaged: